KarlGW/azcfg/README.md

 * Azure Key Vault (if using secrets)
   * Identity with access to secrets in the Key Vault
 * Azure App Configuration (is using settings and configuration)
-  * Identity with access to the App Configuration
+  * Identity with access to the App Configuration (if not using access key or connection string)

 ### Example